 |GROUP SIZE||4 to 12 Guests|

 Arrive Tana (Antananarivo) Madagascar’s capital.
-On arrival you will be met and transferred to our group hotel.
+On arrival in Tana you will be met at the airport and transferred to our group hotel.
 D

-After breakfast we drive to Andasibe for 2 nights, with a stop in Marozevo to visit the private reserve “Pereyras” and Mandraka Reptile Farm – where we’ll have the opportunity for close viewing of some of the island’s most extraordinary reptiles and invertebrates.
-We continue on to Andasibe-Mantadia NP for a night walk.
-The star of the park is the indri indri; at up to 1m tall, it’s the largest lemur.
+After breakfast we drive to Andasibe for 2 nights, with a stop in Marozevo to visit the private reserve “Pereyras” – where we’ll have the opportunity for close viewing of some of the island’s most extraordinary reptiles and invertebrates.
+We continue on to Andasibe NP for a night walk before dinner. the following day we set out to find the star of the park the indri indri; at up to 1m tall, it’s the largest lemur.
 But there are more than a dozen other lemur species, many endemic birds and more than a hundred orchid species.
 We will have a full day to explore this amazing region.
 B,L,D

-After breakfast, we drive to Manambato on the Pangalanes Canal, a chain of freshwater lakes and lagoons connected by man-made channels to form a 600km inland waterway.
-Akanin’ny Nofy (Nest of Dreams), on the white sand shores of Lake Ampitabe.
-It is a haven of forests, orchids, mangroves and palms.
-We visit the Palmarium, a private reserve of endemic palms and vanilla bean, where lemurs, including indri indri, sifakas, mouse and crowned lemurs, and the endangered aye-aye, enjoy complete freedom.
-We cruise by boat to Tamatave where we overnight and then fly back to Tana.
+After breakfast, we drive to Manambato for lunch before transferring to the longboat which takes us along the Pangalanes Canal, a chain of freshwater lakes and lagoons connected by man-made channels to form a 600 km inland waterway.
+Akanin’ny Nofy (Nest of Dreams), on the white sandy shores of Lake Ampitabe. is where we will spend the next 3 nights.
+It is a haven of forests, pitcher plants, mangroves and palms.
+We visit the Palmarium, a private reserve of endemic palms and vanilla bean.
+Where lemurs, including indri indri, sifakas, crowned lemurs, and the endangered aye-aye, enjoy complete freedom.
 B,L,D

-Our final morning in Tana will be at your leisure before our transfer to the airport for our return flight home.
-B
+Our final day in Tana before transferring to the airport for your return flight home.
+B,L

 Sue graduated as a veterinary nurse before embarking on a more adventurous life as a professional outdoor guide.
 Over the past 25 years she has worked as an expedition leader, photographer and tour guide.
 Throughout that time she has been at the cutting edge of developments in adventure travel, mainly specialising in Antarctica and the High Arctic.
 Her enthusiasm has taken her to many remote corners of the world, including Madagascar, the Amazon, Africa and the Himalaya.
 Spending three months living in Grytviken, working for the South Georgia Heritage Trust and was a highlight of Sue’s career.
 In January, 2015, Sue purchased Adventure Associates and continues to plan even more exciting journeys to remote destinations.